Our Focus is Different from Other Schools

 Warning:

-This art is only meant for self-defense purposes.
+These arts are only meant for self-defense purposes.

 The Wing Chun Boxing Academy, LLC is a private school.